-profile\x: Click a profile to edit.
+profile\x: Click on the profile name to open and edit the preconfigured profile.

 Detectors

 Audio detection

 These settings are available for each audio input.

 Sound level: Adjust the sound level to a value from 0-100, where 0 is the most sensitive and 100 the least sensitive.
 Use the activity indicator as a guide when you set the sound level.
 When you create events, you can use the sound level as a condition.
 You can choose to trigger an action if the sound level rises above, falls below or passes the set value.